haxpor/Potatso/README.md

 ## Support Us

-The development covers a lot of complicated work and costs not only money but also time.
+The development covers a lot of complicated work, costing not only money but also time.

 There're two ways you can support us: